fredericklussier/ObservablePy/readme.rst

 * Observable Element: The property of an observable class that have the @observable_property decorator is an observable property.
 * State: All observable elements in the class.
 * Observer: An Observer is a function that will be called, when the specified observable element change.
+* Diffusing: is the action to call all observers of a changed observable element

 Bassically, Observable will diffuse changes to subscribe observer when the property setter or deleter is executed